 They are open to all interested students, without prerequisites.
-While we recommend that you begin with at least one introductory (ENGL 100-106) or intermediate (ENGL 018-098) course in way of preparation, you should never let inexperience stand in the way of a seminar that looks wonderful to you.
+While we recommend that you begin with at least one introductory (ENGL 0001-0299), or First Year Seminar (0300-0399), or intermediate (ENGL 1000-1999) course in way of preparation, you should never let inexperience stand in the way of a seminar that looks wonderful to you.

 Our Creative Writing Seminars (ENGL 3000-3999) are taught by successful professional writers who are also excellent teachers.
 They challenge students to take their writing beyond competency to a new level, whether they write poetry or fiction, drama, screenwriting, or non-fiction prose.
 These do not, however, count in the English Major Core.

 Our Advanced Literature Seminars (ENGL 2000-2999) and Critical-Creative Seminars (ENGL 0700-0799) are small—usually around 12-15 students, capping at 25—taught by our standing faculty, and cover topics in far more depth than Core surveys.
 We are espcially proud of our Critical-Creative offerings; these enable students to think and write creatively as a means to the critical understanding of literary texts.
 They seeks to advance students' understanding of literature, its formal elements, and its relationship to culture and history through the use of creative projects instead of or alongside more traditional critical writing.

 Our Benjamin Franklin Seminars (ENGL 0500-0599) are even smaller, capping at 18 students.

 Advanced undergraduate Majors are also eligible—with permission of the instructor—to take CGS graduate seminars and 5000-level graduate courses.
 We especially encourage students considering post-graduate study to consider these courses.